Website icon Xpert.Digital

 2013: CeBIT struggles with dwindling interest

-The largest computer trade fair in the world has taken place every spring since 1986.
-In recent years, CeBIT has increasingly struggled with declining audience interest.
-In 2012, “only” 312,000 people visited the trade fair.
-For comparison: in 2004 and 2008 there were almost 500,000.
+The largest computer fair in the world has been held every spring since 1986.
+In recent years, the CeBIT has increasingly struggled with the audience's declining interest.
+In 2012, 312,000 people visited the fair.
+For comparison: 2004 and 2008 there were almost 500,000.

 You can find more infographics at Statista